GitHub

 Pros:

-• Scales to hundreds or thousands of tools
+• Scales to 1000+ tools efficiently

 • Agents learn about tool ecosystem through exploration